-GENEVA (AP) — With momentum building toward a November kickoff for the 2022 World Cup, FIFA secretary general Jerome Valcke says April and May are too hot in Qatar to play the tournament there.
+GENEVA (AP) — With momentum building toward a November kickoff for the 2022 World Cup, FIFA secretary general Jerome Valcke says April-May is too hot to play the tournament in Qatar.

 “Let’s not lose time on this.
 April-May is not an option because of the temperature,” Valcke said on Wednesday in a statement provided to The Associated Press.

 Valcke is leading FIFA’s consultation to suggest which months to play after president Sepp Blatter rejected the traditional June-July World Cup period because of Qatar’s searing desert heat.

 Blatter has suggested a November start, though spring is supported by Karl-Heinz Rummenigge, chairman of the influential European Club Association.

 Qatar hosted the Under-20 World Cup for FIFA in April 1995, and its 2022 organizing committee insists it can still fulfill a promise to host in midsummer in air-conditioned stadiums, training camps and public areas.

 However, FIFA’s own research into expected temperatures in Qatar seems set to rule out a World Cup in May, which would cause less disruption to the European season than stopping for most of November and December.

 “The climate studies for April and May are quite similar” to June and July, Valcke said.
 “The best option is between mid-November and mid-January.”

 This year, temperatures recorded in Doha reached 41 degrees (105.8F) on May 11, while April daytime peaks ranged from 26 to 38 degrees (79 to 100F).